uwdb/TASM/README.md

 # Store a video with a non-uniform tile layout based on a metadata label.
 # This leads to fine-grained tiles being created around the bounding boxes associated with the specified label.
 # A new layout is created for each GOP.
-t.store_with_nonuniform_layout("path/to/video", "stored-name", "metadata identifier, "metadata label")
+t.store_with_nonuniform_layout("path/to/video", "stored-name", "metadata identifier", "metadata label")

 # Store with a non-uniform tile layout, but do not tile GOPs where the layout is not expected to improve query times.
 # This estimation is based on the number of pixels that have to be decoded to retrieve the specified metadata label.
-t.store_with_nonuniform_layout("path/to/video", "stored-name", "metadata identifier, "metadata label", False)
+t.store_with_nonuniform_layout("path/to/video", "stored-name", "metadata identifier", "metadata label", False)

 # Retrieve pixels associated with labels.
 selection = t.select("video", "metadata identifier", "label", first_frame_inclusive, last_frame_exclusive)